wekonu/wekonu/README.md

 I'm Wahyu.
 I cast spells --or swears, depends on the circumstances-- to computers. :sparkles:
 Basically I'm a programmer.
-Formally I'm a game developer. :video_game:
+Officially I'm a game developer. :video_game:
 Want to know my work or want to see how I ruin your project, just reach me via linktree above. :wink:
 ##